• Skip to primary navigation

 P.S.
 I found a penny at the Lincoln Memorial.
 I think it must be 100-times luckier than a regular penny.

-Filed Under: Wanderlust Shannon 4 Comments
+Filed Under: Inspiration Shannon 4 Comments

 Reader Interactions